edgBR/product-markdown-forecast/README.md

 The data set is composed of three weeks; the first week was the one just before the markdown season began, with no major discounts applied.
-For the sake of clarity, we will call the week without markdowns for week 0, the first week with markdowns for week 1, and the second week of markdowns for week 2.
+For the sake of clarity, we will call the week without markdowns for *week 0*, the first week with markdowns for *week 1*, and the second week of markdowns for *week 2*.

 The two datasets (more detailed explanations in the Appendix below):
 - Sales_master.csv, which contains the sales data
 - Product_table.csv, which contains generic information for each variant of each article.
 NB: An “article” is a product with a particular color/print.
 A “variant” is a version of an article with a particular size.
 For instance:
-  - Product 512787 is a V-neck sweater
+  - Product *512787* is a V-neck sweater
-  - Article 512787004 is a red V-neck sweater
+  - Article *512787004* is a red V-neck sweater
-  - Variants 512787004003, 512787004004 and 512787004006 are three different sizes of the red V-neck sweater.
+  - Variants *512787004003*, *512787004004* and *512787004006* are three different sizes of the red V-neck sweater.
 Notice how the 9 first numbers of the variant ID is the article ID.

 # Task